If you have a question that isn’t answered here, you can contact us for assistance via the enquiry form.

 The words have also been attributed to Thomas Jefferson but no one has yet found any records of Jefferson using the sentence.

-In the early 1920s the Victorian Branch of the League suggested that the League should have a motto and the New South Wales Branch subsequently recommended the words:
+In the early 1920s the Victorian Branch of the League suggested that the League should have a motto and the New South Wales Branch subsequently recommended the phrase: